istio/istio.io/content/en/docs/setup/additional-setup/compatibility-versions/index.md

 ## Using compatibility versions

-To use a compatibility version, simple set the `compatibilityVersion` field.
+To use a compatibility version, simply set the `compatibilityVersion` field.

 {{< tabset category-name="install" >}}
 {{< tab name="IstioOperator" category-value="iop" >}}